terjesannum/emacs-shell/README.md

 | `M-x docker-shell`    | Shell in local docker container  |
 | `M-x pod-shell`       | Shell in kubernetes pod          |

-Bash will be started if available and your bashrc on the emacs host will be sourced in the remote shell.
+Bash will be started if available, and your `.bashrc` on the emacs host will be sourced in the remote shell.
+Shell history will also be saved in individual files on the emacs host (`.emacs.d/shell-history` directory), so history is kept between sessions even if pods have been restarted etc.

 ### Keybindings